yuhattor/copilot-patterns/contents/en/basic/refactoring.md

 Refactoring refers to improving the quality of existing code and enhancing its maintainability by making changes.
 Code refactoring does not change the functionality of the code but aims to improve its quality.

 GitHub Copilot makes it easier to refactor code.
-Copilot can understand the structure of the code and provide candidates for recommended refactoring.
+GitHub Copilot can understand the structure of the code and provide candidates for recommended refactoring.
 For example, consider the following code:

 ```py
 def calculate_sum(numbers):